donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 ### 8.2.
 Migrating User Accounts

+TBD: the following is correct, but not appropriate in the context of this protocol.
+See https://github.com/Donders-Institute/donders-institute.github.io/issues/24

 Many users change organization and thereby also IdP.
 When a user signs up using the credentials (ID plus password) provided by this new organization, a new internal account is created specifically for his new organization.
 Importantly, when subsequently authenticating (logging in) using the credentials of his new organization, he cannot access the collections for which he is authorized if he authenticates against the IdP of his old organization.
 However, the research administrator can change his new internal account such that the user keeps his access to those collections also when authenticating against the IdP of his new organization.
 This change involves a migration of the old internal account such that it can be accessed via authenticating against the IdP of his new organization.
 For performing this migration, the research administrator has access to a portal in which he must change the value of the appropriate field.
 To prevent misunderstanding, migrating the old internal account of a former RU employee such that it can be accessed by authenticating against the IdP of his new organization, does not imply that this user can still be manager in any of his old collections: these authorizations have to be modified by another collection manager or the research administrator.